Objects, Methods & Integers

 Dynamic typing: variables can change types at runtime

-String representation: all objects have a
+String representation: all objects have a to_s

 irb

-: quickly experiment Ruby codebinding.irb
+: quickly experiment Ruby code

-is a useful debugging techniquep
+is a useful debugging technique

-: inspect the contents of a variablegets
+: inspect the contents of a variable

 )